Brain donor liaison officer

 02 9399 1707

 Francine has worked at NeuRA since March 2000, after completing her degree.
-Starting her career as a full time research assistant working on Parkinson’s disease research with Dr Kay Double.
-After this time, she has worked with Professor Glenda Halliday and Dr Claire Shepherd on dementias.
+Starting her career as a full-time research assistant working on Parkinson’s disease research with Dr Kay Double.
+After this time, she has worked with Professor Glenda Halliday and Dr Claire Shepherd focusing on dementia research.

-She now works part time as the Sydney Brain Bank Liaison Officer, managing relationships between the Sydney Brain Bank and the Brain Donor Programs.
-She also manages the NeuRA Volunteers brain donor program, recruiting healthy brain donors over the age of 60.
+She now works part-time as the Sydney Brain Bank Liaison Officer, managing relationships between the Sydney Brain Bank and the Brain Donor Programs.
+Francine also manages the NeuRA Volunteers brain donor program, recruiting healthy brain donors over the age of 60.

 Iron misregulation is a central component in the neuropathology of Parkinson's disease.
 The iron transport protein DMT1 is known to be increased in Parkinson's brains linking functional transport mechanisms with iron accumulation.
 The regulation of DMT1 is therefore critical to the management of iron uptake in the disease setting.
 We previously identified post-translational control of DMT1 levels through a ubiquitin-mediated pathway led by Ndfip1, an adaptor for Nedd4 family of E3 ligases.
 Here we show that loss of Ndfip1 from mouse dopaminergic neurons resulted in misregulation of DMT1 levels and increased susceptibility to iron induced death.
 We report that in human Parkinson's brains increased iron concentrations in the substantia nigra are associated with upregulated levels of Ndfip1 in dopaminergic neurons containing α-synuclein deposits.
 Additionally, Ndfip1 was also found to be misexpressed in astrocytes, a cell type normally devoid of this protein.
 We suggest that in Parkinson's disease, increased iron levels are associated with increased Ndfip1 expression for the regulation of DMT1, including abnormal Ndfip1 activation in non-neuronal cell types such as astrocytes.